scottohara/tvmanager/README.md

 Import/Export
 =============
 The app includes a backup/restore facility.
-As log of all changes made to the local HTML5 database since the last export is kept, and when an export is initiated, those changes are serialized to a JSON-representation and sent to a CouchDB database configured on the server.
+A log of all changes made to the local HTML5 database since the last export is kept, and when an export is initiated, those changes are serialized to a JSON-representation and sent to a CouchDB database configured on the server.

-Restoring the database does the reverse, pulling all JSON objects from CouchDB (via the server), clearing any existing data from the database and reloading it from the JSON.
+Restoring the database does the reverse, pulling JSON objects from CouchDB (via the server) and loading them into the local database.

+Each client must first register itself with the server for the import/export feature to become available.
+Once registered, the first import is always a full import, clearing any existing data from the local database and reloading it with the JSON objects from CouchDB.
+After that, any subsequent imports will pull down only changes from the server (although a full import can be requested at any time, by turning off the "Fast Import" option).

+Before a client is allowed to export changes to the server, the CouchDB admin must first permit the client.
+This is done by updating the client's "device" document in CouchDB, setting its "readOnly" attribute to false.
+Once this is done, the client can export any local changes or deletions to the server.

+In the event of a conflict (i.e. an object modified/deleted both locally and on the server), the conflict is resolved in the direction that data is flowing.
+In other words: for exporting, local changes overwrite changes on the server; and for importing, changes on the server overwrite local changes.

 An MD5 checksum veries that the data was imported/exported succesfully.